encoredev/encore/docs/how-to/entgo-orm.md

 	migrateDir := createMigrateDir()

 	// Create a formatter for the migration files.
 This will make sure they generate
-	// with a name encore can parse and valid SQL content.
+	// with a name Encore can parse and valid SQL content.
 This will only generate the
 	// up migrations.
 	formatter, err := migrate.NewTemplateFormatter(
 		template.Must(template.New("name").Parse("{{ .Name }}.up.sql")),